 Last Updated by Brandon F. on December 28, 2022

 Artlicious is a brand that we recently came across that is attempting to compete with the established art juggernauts such as Crayola and Derwent when it comes to low-cost, entry-level pencils.
 Their 50 count set is becoming increasingly popular online thanks to its very low asking price and supposed good performance.

-Artlicious actually offers a watercolor set of pencils as well.
+Artlicious offers a watercolor set of pencils as well.
 But for this review, we will be focusing on their traditional colored pencils.

 These pencils come with a 3.3mm wax core, a round barrel, and fall comfortably into the budget price tier.

 Visual Appeal – 3.5/5

 Artlicious advertises an adequate selection of colors that span the entire color rainbow.
 With a 50-count set, you will still have some color gaps but they shouldn’t be huge compared to, say, a 24-count set.
 If your budget allows, we always recommend going with the largest set that a brand offers.

-When looking at the list of colors, there are some hues that are a bit more emphasized.
+When looking at the list of colors, some hues are a bit more emphasized.
 Conversely, there are a few color ranges that could use some additional options.

 For instance, there is a pretty strong selection of blues to choose from.
 This includes colors such as “Blue”, “Azure”, “Royal Blue”, “Deep Sky Blue, “Cerulean Blue”, and several more.
 We also found the choices of oranges to be quite abundant.

 That being said, we did notice a lack of options in the yellow portion of the color spectrum.
-The only colors that really emphasized yellow are “Yellow” and “Mimosa”.
+The only colors that emphasized yellow are “Yellow” and “Mimosa”.
 While yellow may not be a super common color to use for some people, others may find the lack of selection disappointing.